sendyhalim/blog/content/posts/development-practices/2020-04-26-partnership-system-integration-tips.md

 ##### Use "sprint" as the development estimation time unit
+There will be times where both parties agrees on to develop new features, depending on the urgency, if it's a <b>*not a critical*</b> feature then I'd advise to always use `n` sprint as the time estimation.
-Never say that it's going to take `n` days or `n` hours to develop new features, always use `n` sprint.
-The new feature takes 4 hours to complete?
-Set the estimation to 1 sprint, if it takes > 50% sprint time then say it 2 sprints.
-Development is not just about code-complete, it's about delivering the features that meet the expectation with minimum bugs and 0 critical bug, probably you need to update your API doc too.
+The new non-critical feature takes 4 hours to complete?
+Set the estimation to 1 sprint, if it takes > 50% of sprint points then say it takes 2 sprints.
+Development is not just about code-complete, it's about delivering the features that meet the expectation with minimum bugs and 0 critical bug, probably you need to update your API docs too.

+##### Handling major changes/decisions
+Make sure major changes/decisions will be discussed internally first, there will be different point of views, from product, UI/UX, engineering.
+Anything related to the major decisions should be answered with `Let us discuss internally first, we'll get back to you by X day(s)`

 ##### Remember, it's a partnership